ismawno/toolkit/README.md

 - [fmt](https://github.com/fmtlib/fmt): Since Linux compilers lack the `std::format()` functionality, this library is required on that platform.
 The formatting in the logging system is sparse enough that I can use `std::format()` on Windows and macOS.

 - [tracy](https://github.com/wolfpld/tracy): This is the profiling library used under the hood with the profiling interface.
 It will only be downloaded if the proper CMake options are toggled.
 If you are not interested in profiling, this library will not be embedded in your build.

+- [yaml-cpp](https://github.com/jbeder/yaml-cpp): This library is used to parse configuration files and help with serialization.
+It will only be embedded if the proper CMake options are toggled.

+- [catch2](https://github.com/catchorg/Catch2.git): This library is used for testing.
+It will only be used if building the tests.

 ## Building